lokesh-krishna/dotfiles/README.md

 ![Lock Screen Wallpaper](/nord-v2/images/lock-wallpaper-edit.png)
 I'm not sure where I got the original from but you can find it in the images directory.
 I'm using an edit created using the aforementioned ImageGoNord.

+The wallpaper used in the alternate lock screen is by the brilliant [Matt Vince](https://www.mattvince.com/product/zelda-x-ghibli-desktop-wallpaper-mastersword/).

 ## Nord v2.1
 Below is a guided tour through what my system looked like in its bspwm days.